 Frequently Asked Questions

 We have compiled quick answers to some of the more commonly asked questions in Fayette County Public Schools.
 Skim below through these categories: contacts, school issues, academics, special programs and services, and miscellaneous.
-If you cannot find what you need here or elsewhere on this website, please call the switchboard at (859) 381-4100.
+If you cannot find what you need here or elsewhere on this website, please call (859) 381-4100.

 Web tip: The URL shortcut to this page is fcps.net/faq